UCLA-ECE209AS-2018W/Weikun-Zhengshuang/README.md

 ## Design and Implementation
 ### Data Preparation
 ------
-The datasets we use for this project is
+The datasets we use for this project is TED-LIUM Corpus[8].
+First, since is datasets is very large, you need down it and run preprocessing_audio.ipynb to extract audio into .wav format.
+Next, you can generate difference noise sample to train the audio U-Net.
+The way we generate noise sample is showed in experiments setup.
+You free to design noise sample base on the different project.
+We provide some example noise on [GitHub](https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/tree/master/datasets), but we cannot upload full datasets due to the limitation of upload size.

 #### Experiments Setup
 <img src="https://github.com/UCLA-ECE209AS-2018W/Weikun-Zhengshuang/raw/master/img/experiment_setup.JPG" aligen="center" width="600" />
 #### Data Processing